 Also, look at the Treasury Stock MethodTreasury Stock MethodTreasury Stock Method is an accounting approach assuming that the options & stock warrants are exercised at the beginning of the year (or date of issue, if later) & proceeds from the exercise of these options & warrants are used to repurchase shares in the market.

 #17 – Which valuation tools are used once you have prepared the Financial Model

 Once you have prepared the financial model, you can use the use either Discounted Cash Flows or Relative Valuation for finding the target price.

-For example, presented below is the Free Cash Flow to Firm of Alibaba.
-The Free Cash flow are divided into two parts – a) Historical FCFF and b) Forecast FCFF
+For example, presented below is the Free Cash Flow to the Firm of Alibaba.
+The Free Cash flow is divided into two parts – a) Historical FCFF and b) Forecast FCFF

 - Historical FCFF is arrived at from the Income Statement, Balance Sheet and Cash Flows of the company from its Annual Reports

 - Forecast FCFF is calculated only after forecasting the Financial Statements